Don Garrison - Scholarship Award

 Simon (CEO Numerical Innovations, Inc) and his father Don Garrison.
 September 2015.

-Purpose: To Inspire Black and Hispanic children (between the ages of 10-17), who have the potential to become future technology leaders.
+Purpose: To Inspire Black, Hispanic and all children (between the ages of 10-17), who have the potential to become future technology leaders.
 The Don Garrison Scholarship was started in 2000, immediately after Simon Garrison sold his first company for approximately $2 million (USD).
-Sponsored by Numerical Innovations Inc, a black owned technology business.
+This award is solely sponsored by Numerical Innovations Inc, - a black owned technology business.

 ---

-Background: Don Garrison was born in New Orleans, Louisiana during the late 1940's in the segregated Deep South.
-In the late 1960's he moved to San Francisco, California in search of opportunity.
-He was mathematically talented and even during "Silicon Valley's" huge growth period of the 1970's (when companies like Atari, Apple, and Oracle were all founded), was never offered any jobs in technology.
+Background: Don Garrison was born in New Orleans, Louisiana during the 1940's in the segregated Deep South.
+In the late 1960's after serving in the US military, he moved to San Francisco in search of opportunity.
+Don attended Foothill College (in Los Altos, Ca) during "Silicon Valley's" huge growth period of the mid-1970's where companies like: Apple, Microsoft, Oracle were founded and recruiting local college students.
+He congratulated fellow classmates and his wife when they received multiple job offers in technology.
+Don became discouraged but not surprised, when he was only offered low-level jobs for janitorial and assembly worker (sorting wires).

 ---

-If you are a gifted child (or the parent/guardian of a gifted child) who could greatly benefit from an early opportunity to have the latest Apple computer and software development tools available - please submit the form (below) to be considered for the Don Garrison Scholarship Award.
+If you (or the parent/guardian of a gifted child) could greatly benefit from an early opportunity to have the latest Apple laptop, software development tools, and ability to directly contact our CEO with any software/business related questions - please submit the form (below) to be considered for the Don Garrison Scholarship Award.

-Note: Don Garrison Awards are typically given out in early December of each year.
-If you did not win this year, stay persistent and re-apply again next year.
+Important: Don Garrison Awards are typically given out in early December of each year.
+If you did not win this year, stay persistent and re-apply again for next year.